Exponential Decay of Correlations for Finite Horizon Sinai Billiard Flows: Introduction and statement of results

-The last open conceptual problem was the rate of decay of correlations of the billiard flow rather than the collision map.
+These results for the billiard collision map did not settle the question of the rate of decay of correlations for the billiard flow.
 It is well known that this seemingly uneventful step is highly non trivial: In the case of smooth systems it took 26 years to go from the proof of exponential decay of correlations for Anosov maps \cite{Sinai72, ruelle} to the first results, by Dolgopyat, on exponential decay of correlations for Anosov flows \cite{Do}.
 The first progress for dispersing billiard flows was made by Melbourne \cite{Mel2007} and Chernov \cite{Ch2007}, who proved super-polynomial and stretched-exponential decay, respectively.
-The methods of \cite{Y98, Mel2007, Ch2007} employ some kind of countable Markov partitions, and such ancillary constructions make it difficult to implement the Dolgopyat-type arguments which give exponential mixing.
-It is thus natural to try a more direct line of attack, studying the transfer operators on suitable spaces \footnote{ Unfortunately, the spaces introduced e.g. in \cite{BTs, GL, GLP} for Anosov diffeomorphisms or flows do not work well in the presence of discontinuities.} of anisotropic distributions defined on the manifold, thus bypassing non-intrinsic constructions.
+The methods of \cite{Y98, Mel2007, Ch2007} employ some kind of countable Markov partitions.
+As pointed out by one of the referees, two very recent works have successfully combined Dolgopyat arguments with countable Markov partitions (in the spirit of \cite{BV, AGY}) to get exponential decorrelations for (non-billiard) hyperbolic flows with singularities: K. Burns et al. \cite{BMMW} for some Weil--Petersson flows and Ara\'ujo--Melbourne \cite{AM} for the Lorenz attractor.
+However, these works do not constitute compelling evidence for {\it dispersing billiard flows,} the difficulties of which come from the severe lack of smoothness of the foliations (which are measurable, but not continuous).
+Indeed, in \cite{AM} the stable foliation is H\"older and consists of long leaves.
+The situation of \cite{BMMW} is even simpler, since a very good description of the structure of the singularities is available, and the foliation is rather regular.
+It seems much more difficult (at least to the authors of the present paper) to implement Dolgopyat-type arguments with countable Markov partitions to get exponential mixing for dispersive billiard flows.
+It is thus natural to try a more direct line of attack, studying the transfer operators on suitable spaces\footnote{ Unfortunately, the spaces introduced e.g. in \cite{BTs, GL, FRS, GLP} for Anosov diffeomorphisms or flows do not work well in the presence of discontinuities.} of anisotropic distributions defined on the manifold, thus bypassing non-intrinsic constructions.

 The first exponential decay result for piecewise smooth hyperbolic {\it flows} was obtained by \cite{BaL} who used such a direct functional approach: They were able to build on Liverani's version \cite{Li04} of the Dolgopyat argument for contact Anosov flows and an anisotropic space construction from \cite{BG} to prove exponential decay for a large class of piecewise smooth contact hyperbolic flows.
 However, this class did not contain billiards, since the blowup of derivatives at the boundary of the domain (corresponding to grazing orbits in billiards) was not allowed.
 In parallel, \cite{demers zhang} succeeded in adapting the anisotropic space previously introduced for piecewise hyperbolic discrete-time systems by \cite{DL} to allow for the blowup of derivatives at boundaries, giving a new functional proof of Young's \cite{Y98} exponential mixing for the billiard {\it map.} (This function space approach has recently been applied to a wide variety of billiard maps and their perturbations \cite{demers zhang 2, demers zhang 3}.)